 Warm-up is like building a good credit score by piggybacking on good transactions.
 Since most of the spam filters like Gmail, Yahoo, Apple, Outlook & Hotmail work on machine learning algorithms, it's imperative to generate the best open rates and send emails in controlled volumes, to build a good score with the spam filters.

 In 2019, Google took more stringent steps from email sending and receiving sides to detect spam emails.
 The email service provider gives daily sending limits when a user opens a new email account.
 However, a new account can't use it entirely.
 Ideally, it takes 8-12 weeks to accomplish maximum deliverability.

 Email domain warm-up signals your service provider that you are not a robot or scammer.
-It becomes crucial when you are preparing a high-volume cold email campaign from a new account.
-Given below are the most important reasons you should not overlook the domain warm-up process.
+Preparing a high-volume cold email campaign from a new account is crucial.

 Domain warm-up demands your time and efforts, as it is a long-term commitment.
 You might want to use your existing company domain to send emails.
 As it already has a good reputation, it reduces the energy needed for warming it up.

 Unfortunately, you might encounter problems and burn your primary domain of everyday business.
-So, register a new domain and prepare it for email outreach.
+So, please register a new domain and prepare it for email outreach.